Skip to main content

 Frequently Asked Questions

-The national median salary for a elevator mechanic is $103,991 per year (2025 BLS data).
-Pay ranges from $85,102 to $139,652 depending on location, with top earners in the 90th percentile making significantly more.
+The national median salary for a elevator mechanic is $116,702 per year (2024 BLS data).
+Pay ranges from $57,470 to $164,020 depending on location, with top earners in the 90th percentile making significantly more.

 It takes 4 years to complete a elevator mechanic apprenticeship.
-During this time, you earn while you learn — starting at approximately 40-50% of journeyman wages and receiving annual raises.
+During this time, you earn while you learn, starting at approximately 40-50% of journeyman wages and receiving annual raises.

 No college degree is required to become a elevator mechanic.
 The primary path is through an apprenticeship program or trade school.
 You will need to earn specific certifications: State elevator mechanic license (required in most states) and Certified Elevator Technician (CET).

-Elevator Mechanic earns a Trade Pay Score grade of A, meaning it rates well on pay relative to cost of living, wage growth, and demand.
+Elevator Mechanic earns a Trade Pay Score grade of B, meaning it rates well on pay relative to cost of living, wage growth, and demand.
 One of the highest-paying trades with strong union representation.
 Demand driven by new high-rise construction and modernization of existing buildings.
 Very competitive apprenticeships.